Want to attend the course but can’t make it on this date?

-There are 174 species and subspecies of snakes in southern Africa.
+There are 177 species and subspecies of snakes in southern Africa.
 Some of these snakes are rare or uncommonly encountered as they may have restricted distributions or are not abundant.
 Other species may be wide-ranging and are commonly encountered.
+Unfortunately, due to the large volume of species, we cannot deal with every species in great detail and a field guide such as the Complete Guide to the Snakes of Southern Africa by Johan Marais is vital if you wish to learn more about the snakes of Southern Africa.
+You can also make use of the free ASI Snakes App for additional information.

 This course will examine the basic and common groups of snakes in southern Africa.